Quinten Johnson: Early life

 Johnson was born on June 10, 2000, the son of John and Karen Johnson, and attended St. John's College High School in Washington D.C.
 He was rated as a four-star recruit, the No. 16 ranked safety, and the No. 182 overall ranked player in the country in 2019.
-Johnson held offers from schools such as Penn State, Alabama, Boston College, Michigan and Maryland.
-Ultimately, Johnson committed to play college football at the University of Michigan.
+Johnson committed to play college football at the University of Michigan over offers from schools such as Penn State, Alabama, Boston College, and Maryland.

 College career

-In Johnson's first two seasons, 2019 and 2020, he redshirted after playing in only two games.
+In his first two seasons, 2019 and 2020, Johnson redshirted after playing in only two games.
 In his third and fourth seasons, 2021 and 2022, he appeared in all 28 games on defense and special teams, registering 14 tackles.

 In 2023, Johnson appeared in all 15 games for Michigan’s national championship team.
 He finished the season with a career-best 22 tackles, five pass deflections, an interception, and a critical forced fumble in the Rose Bowl on Alabama quarterback Jalen Milroe.

-After the conclusion of the 2023 season, Johnson declared for the 2024 NFL draft.
+After the season, Johnson declared for the 2024 NFL draft.
 He later decided to return to play for the Wolverines in 2024, after being granted a sixth season of eligibility.
 In total, Johnson played in all 13 games and started 12 times.
 He finished his final season with 43 tackles, one tackle for a loss and had five passes defended.
 In his six years, Johnson won 59 games with the Wolverines, appeared in 58 games (35 on defense), won three Big Ten championships and was a national champion in 2023.